5 Key Steps for the Physician Onboarding Implementation Process

 “It’s not how you start, but how you finish that counts.”
 You may have heard this phrase used in relation to your favorite sports team — but from experience, I can tell you it doesn’t quite apply to the physician onboarding implementation process.

-As Marketware’s Implementation Coordinator, I know that getting off to a good start is critical to ensuring a great and successful partnership with our clients.
+As Marketware’s VP of Client Success, I know that getting off to a good start is critical to ensuring a great and successful partnership with our clients.
 Not only are first impressions the key to building trust — but putting your best foot forward from the start can save your organization time and money while leading to stronger satisfaction.

 I’ve heard from countless clients during implementation that 1 of their goals in purchasing Marketware is to set up or revamp their new provider onboarding efforts to ensure a stronger start.
 Here are some key takeaways I share with them based on what I have learned along the way: